AI

 Weekly 30-minute decision meetings.
 Tuesdays at 9 AM.
 Same time every week.
 No slides.
 Someone brings three decisions that need making.
 Committee makes them.
 Meeting ends.

 Fast-track approval for small pilots.
-Anything under a defined threshold - say, equivalent to a month of a single engineer’s time - the technical member can approve alone between meetings.
+Anything under a defined threshold, say equivalent to one engineer-month of work, the technical member can approve alone between meetings.
 They report it the following week.
-This prevents the committee from becoming a bottleneck.
+This prevents the committee from becoming a bottleneck on smaller things.

 Quarterly strategy reviews.
-Four times a year, you zoom out for 90 minutes.
+Four times a year, 90 minutes.
 Review what shipped, what failed, what you learned.
 Adjust the roadmap.
-These are the only meetings where PowerPoint is allowed.
+These are the only meetings where slides are allowed.

-Metrics review every month.
+Monthly metrics check.
 Ten minutes of the weekly meeting.
 Someone shows the numbers.
 Time-to-deployment for approved projects.
-Success rate of pilots.
+Pilot success rate.
 Adoption metrics for what shipped.
 No discussion unless something’s broken.

 Authority boundaries and escalation

-Clear boundaries prevent chaos.
-Before your first committee meeting, write down exactly what the committee controls versus what goes to full leadership.
+I think this is probably the most skipped part of committee design, which is strange given how much it matters.
+Before your first meeting, write down exactly what the committee controls versus what goes to full leadership.

 Committee decides without escalation: